Skip to main content

 note

-cert-manager is a requirement of OpenTelemetry, but we've already installed them in a previous section of this book.
+cert-manager is a requirement of OpenTelemetry, but you have already installed it in a previous section of this documentation.

-As a first step, we have to add the Helm repository that contains Kubewarden:
+As a first step, you add the Helm repository that contains Kubewarden:

 helm repo add kubewarden https://charts.kubewarden.io

-Then we have to install the Custom Resource Definitions (CRDs) defined by Kubewarden:
+Then you install the Custom Resource Definitions (CRDs) defined by Kubewarden:

 helm install --wait \